aregtech/areg-sdk/README.md

 scope.my_app.ignore_this_scope   = NOTSET ;        # disable logs of certain scopes in my_app
 scope.my_app.ignore_this_group_* = NOTSET ;        # disable logs of certain scope group in my_app
 ```
-> 💡 By default, the _router.init_ and _log.init_ files are located in _config_ subfolder of binaries.<br>
+> 💡 By default, the `router.init` and `log.init` files are located in the `config` subfolder of binaries.<br>
-> 💡 To enable all logs of all applications, use ```scope.*  = DEBUG | SCOPE ;``` .<br>
+> 💡 To enable all logs of all applications, use `scope.*  = DEBUG | SCOPE ;` .<br>
-> 💡 In current version the logging is possible only in the file.
+> 💡 In the current version the logging is possible only in file.

 ### Development

-The development guidance and step-by-step example of test project you find in [DEVELOP](./docs/DEVELOP.md) document.
+The development guidance and step-by-step example to create a simple service enabled application are described in [DEVELOP](./docs/DEVELOP.md).

 ---

 ## Use cases and benefits[![](./docs/img/pin.svg)](#use-cases-and-benefits)

-AREG SDK can be used in a very large scopes of multithreading or multiprocessing application development running on Linux or Windows machines.
+AREG SDK can be used in a very large scopes of multithreading and multiprocessing application development running on Linux or Windows machines.

 #### Distributed solution

-AREG SDK provides a lightweight distributed computing solution where the services can be distributed and run on any node of the network, and the application architects can easily distribute the computing power between processes.
+AREG SDK is a distributed computing solution, where the services can be distributed and run on any node of the network.
 The automatic service discovery makes service location transparent, so that the applications interact as if the components are located in one process.
-Developers need to define at least one dynamic or static _model_, which is a description of service relationship, and it is used to load and start services during runtime.
-The following is a demonstration of a static _model_ that is loaded when application starts and unloaded when application exits `int main()`.
-This starts and stops services described in the _model_.
+Developers define a _model_, which is a description of service relationship, and load it to start services during runtime.
+The services can easily be distributed between multiple processes.

+The following is a demonstration of a static _model_ descriptions, which is loaded to start services and unloaded to stop them.
 ```cpp
 // main.cpp source file.